Woe, Is Me: Formation and Numbers (2009–2010)

 Woe, Is Me was founded during the fall of 2009 in Atlanta by former Of Machines drummer Austin Thornton, who started the band along with Kevin Hanson, Cory Ferris, and Ben Ferris, who were all formerly of a local Atlanta-based band named Cheyne Stokes.
 Tim Sherrill, who played lead guitar of another local group named Shooter McGavin, also joined in.

 These five members then recruited Michael Bohn of A Path Less Traveled and Hance Alligood of Oh, Manhattan as the band's initial vocalists.
-Alligood stepped down shortly after and Matt Mulkey took his place as the band's clean vocalist.
+Alligood stepped down shortly after and Matt Mulkey briefly took his place as the band's clean vocalist.
 Whilst in the band, Mulkey helped write lyrics and record vocals for their original three demos, "Hell, or High Water", "I" and "If Not, for Ourselves", with producer Cameron Mizell before leaving.
-Tyler Carter, who was also a member of A Path Less Traveled along with Bohn, then became the band's clean vocalist.
+Being in need of a clean singer, Rise Records phoned Tyler Carter, who was also a member of A Path Less Traveled along with Bohn, while he was working as a nurse to inquire if he was interested in joining the band, Carter accepted the offer and then became the band's clean vocalist.

 With this seven-member line up, the band released these three demo tracks to their MySpace profile.

 The group later recorded and released a cover of the Kesha song "Tik Tok", also showcased online within a few months of being a band.
 Soon after these recordings were released, The Artery Foundation took notice of them.
 Rise Records, along with their imprint label, Velocity Records, signed Woe, Is Me before even playing their first show.
 They recorded their debut album, Number[s] during the same month that they were signed.
 It was subsequently released on August 31, 2010.
 It reached position No. 16 on Billboard's Top Heatseekers chart.
 The band's debut tour, the Pyknic Partery tour, was shared with Drop Dead, Gorgeous, From First to Last, Sleeping with Sirens, Abandon All Ships, For All Those Sleeping, and Attila.

 Clean vocalist Tyler Carter's soul-influenced voice garnered comparisons to Jonny Craig, who provides guest appearances on the album.
 The group held an album release show in Georgia for Number[s] on September 2, 2010, with pop punk band Veara as a supporting act.
 Later in September, the band recorded a cover of the Katy Perry song "Hot n Cold" for the compilation album, Punk Goes Pop 3.

 In an interview with radio station The Gunz Show, Carter stated that the band would be recording a music video for "[&] Delinquents" in September 2010.
-The group embarked on a Canadian tour supporting Abandon All Ships from October 1, 2010, to the 28th of that month.
-From November 4, 2010, to November 28, 2010, the band was included on a US tour entitled Average Guys with Exceptional Hair Tour in support of A Skylit Drive, along with For All Those Sleeping, Scarlett O'Hara, and Motionless in White.
+The group embarked on a Canadian tour supporting Abandon All Ships during October.
+During November 2010, the band was included on a US tour entitled Average Guys with Exceptional Hair Tour in support of A Skylit Drive, along with For All Those Sleeping, Scarlett O'Hara, and Motionless in White.
 The music video for "[&] Delinquents" was released on the first of December of that year.